napari/napari/docs/developers/napari_architecture.md

 # Napari architecture

-The napari codebase can thought to consist of three main components:
+The napari codebase can be thought to consist of three main components:

 * python models describing objects - these are able to operate separately from the viewer and do not have any dependencies on user interface classes